Healing And Salvation In The Middle Of The World

 Once I was cooling off in the swimming pool and saw a man talking with people in front of our house.
 I began to imagine in my mind that I was sharing the gospel with him, and in my mind’s eye, I saw him giving his heart to Jesus.
 Tears came to my eyes as I imagined this.

-This just felt like it was my own thoughts, but remembering how God needed to prod me into sharing the gospel by giving Beth’s aunt a dream that she needed to talk to me, I decided I should take this as God speaking to me.
-If felt so difficult, but I just had to do it.
+These felt like my own thoughts, but remembering how God needed to prod me into sharing the gospel by giving Beth’s aunt a dream, I decided I should consider this thought to be God’s voice.
+It felt so difficult, but I just had to act.

-This man had been healed twice by God before, of different problems.
-The second time after he was healed, even though I said nothing to him about salvation, he began to weep and he said “I would become a Christian, but I can’t give up drinking and smoking.”
+That man had been healed twice by God before, of different problems.
+The second time after he was healed, even though I said nothing to him about salvation, he wept and said “I would become a Christian, but I can’t give up drinking and smoking.”
 I should have talked to him more then, but I didn’t.
 That was the previous year.

-I found him sitting near his house, sat down beside him and said “I believe that God spoke to me about you.
+I found him sitting on the curb near his house, sat down beside him, and said “I believe God spoke to me about you.
 Have you received God’s free gift of salvation?
 Just like when you were healed, it is a miracle.
 God will give you a new heart and a new nature.”
 It wasn’t nearly as hard to talk to him as it felt like it would be.

 Stepping Out

-It’s a little embarrassing for me to admit to you some of these situations where I should have been bolder to ask someone to give their heart to Jesus.
-I mean, my wife’s cousin was weeping hearing the gospel, and I didn’t ask her if she also wanted to come to the Lord!
+It’s a little embarrassing to admit some of the situations in which I should have been bolder to ask someone to give their heart to Jesus.
+I mean, my wife’s cousin was weeping as she heard the gospel, and I didn’t ask her if she also wanted to give her heart to Jesus!

-At times, I have been extremely in bold approaching people who were in need of healing.
-It felt really scary and difficult at first, just like if felt to ask someone to give their heart to Jesus.
-But once I got started I was on a roll.
+Sometimes I have been extremely bold to approach people who needed healing.
+It felt really scary and difficult at first, just like it felt to ask someone to give their heart to Jesus.
+But once I got started, I was on a roll.
 I even once commanded a man “In Jesus’ name, get up and walk,” and I boldly told people “Jesus is going to heal you right now.”
 Yet even though I have stepped out very boldly before, sometimes it still feels really hard to talk to someone I see on the street who needs healing.
 It’s like Nike’s motto.
 You need to “Just Do It!”

 I am sure that many who are reading this can relate to my struggles with sharing the gospel when I needed to.
 May these testimonies be an encouragement to you to “Just Do It” as well!
 And by the way, if it is hard to share the gospel, learning to heal the sick will really help you and make it easier!